-You might also like 10 of the Best Apps for Kids this Easter
+You May Also Enjoy 10 of the Best Apps for Kids this Easter

-Some colouring pencils or crayons, paper and a scissors are just about all you need to make these cute cards.
-Let your young kids send them to their grandparents and loved ones.
-These cheeky chick pop up cards will take pride of place on top of any mantelpiece!
+Some colouring pencils or crayons, paper and a scissors are just about all you need to make some cute cards.
+Not only is this one of our favourite Easter activities for kids of all ages, it’s a great keepsake to send to grandparents and loved ones.
+Cards like these cheeky chick pop up cards will take pride of place on top of any mantelpiece!

 This is the perfect time of year to visit a pet farm.
 After the long winter, the kids will love to run around the farm, taking in all the delights of spring.
 Feed a bottle to a baby lamb or cup a baby chick in your hand.